 How does Workful use this information?

-Workful will use your first pay period end date, your pay period, and your first pay day to determine future pay period dates and calculate your employees’ hours each time you run payroll.
+Workful will use your first pay period, your pay frequency, and your first payday to determine future pay period dates and calculate your employees’ hours each time you run payroll.